-To promote the history of aviation & improve public awareness, knowledge & appreciation of aviation, aeronautical literature & history.
+(a) promoting the history of aviation and improving public awareness, knowledge, understanding, and appreciation of aviation, aeronautical literature and aviation history;

-To identify, acquire, preserve and maintain appropriate materials for an archive and to produce materials which record and promote the history of aviation.
+(b) acquiring and maintaining archive and reference materials and to identify, preserve and produce materials which record and promote the history of aviation;

 THE AIR-BRITAIN TRUST - Trustees